About

 Our People

 The beginning of everything we do is our people.
-The 5 circles represent the 5 clan groups that make up the Wotjabaluk nations: The Wotjabaluk, Jaadwa, Jadawadjali, Wergai and Jupagulk peoples.
+The 5 circles represent the 5 clan groups that make up the Wotjobaluk Nations: The Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagulk peoples.
 All circles are equal in size as we are all equal.

-The circles are placed in an arc to represent the exchange of knowledge between the nations, between different generations and sharing with the wider community, they have been coloured yellow to represent pollen – pollen and our people are critical to the protection and growth of our plants.
+The circles are arranged in an arc to symbolise the exchange of knowledge among nations, across generations, and within the broader community.
+They are coloured yellow to represent pollen, which, along with our people, is essential for the protection and growth of our plants.

 Our Water

-Water is sacred to and the centre to all life, the cross sections of the water represents our various waterways, our connections and our environmental diversity
+Water is sacred and central to all life.
+The cross-sections of the water represent our various waterways, connections, and environmental diversity.

 Our Plants, Our Knowledge Old and New

-Before we have any thing new we must first have old, the darker green represents the old way, our knowledge that has lasted thousands of generations, the lighter leaf represents new growth, and new knowledge, new ways of being and learning
+Before we can embrace anything new, we must first acknowledge the old.
+The darker green symbolises traditional knowledge that has persisted for thousands of generations, while the lighter leaf represents new growth, new knowledge, and new ways of being and learning.

 DALKI